oscgf/portfolio/src/content/projects/mimo-detection-dl.md

 1. Simulation of the MIMO System in Python
 2. Simulation of the MIMO System in PyTorch
 3. Design and simulation of MIMO detection based on deep learning

-You can download and run the files in a Python environment like Anaconda, though it is recommended to execute the notebooks in Google Colab, taking advantage of hardware acceleration and loading the files _labcomgid.py_, _functions.py_, and _network.py_.

-An environment file is also included.

 ## Key Features